desyops/repository-timeline/README.md

 ## Description
 The DESY Repository Management Tool allows creating nightly snapshots from RedHat/CentOS and/or Ubuntu/Debian repositories.

+Many sites (such as DESY) typically "mirror" a whole set of linux repositories to avoid unnecessary network traffic to the original repositories located somewhere on the internet.

-The goal is to allow a way of controlling how our repository mirrors are "released" to the different classes of machines managed @ DESY.
+The goal of this tool is to allow a way of controlling how the package updates within this mirrors get "released" to different classes of machines managed in a computing center.

 The following scenario should give you an idea: